eulenain/odin-recipes/README.md

 I also added two more recipes following the same pattern I had done with the first recipe page.

 At the end I put the links in an unordered list so that they wouldn't be all in one line.

+After I learned more about CSS and cascades, I redesigned the page with the simple concepts that I learned.